 Applying for naturalization:

 You may apply for naturalization by completing the Application for Naturalization (N-400) form and submitting it to the United States Citizenship and Naturalization Service (USCIS).
-Once you have completed the application, you will need to do the following:
+Once you have completed your US citizenship application, you will need to do the following:

 - Send the application, passport photographs, and other required documents, along with the fee, to the appropriate immigration office.

 - Receive an appointment letter to get your fingerprints taken.

 - Go to the fingerprinting location.

 - Respond to any requests for more documentation from USCIS.